mr-andy0404/Projet-RV-Test/README.md

 On the phone, type the IP address of the computer into the blank next to the "Client" button, then click "Client".

 Normally, the phone is connect with the computer, and you can see the plane on the phone too.
-If the variables for the plane pitch, roll, and yaw do not change, try to "Stop client" on the phone, and click "Client" again.
+If the variables for the plane pitch, roll, and yaw do not change for the first time, try to "Stop client" on the phone, and click "Client" again.
 This may be due to the initialization of the gyroscope.
 The second time will work fine.

-Control of the throttle and flap remains of the computer.
-"Space" the change the throttle, and "F" the change flap.
+Control of flap remains of the computer, "F" the change flap.
+(Rarely used)